johnshorter/NSHG-PM2023/README.md

 # NSHG-PM2023
-Resources for the PGS PRS workshop
+Resources for the PGS-PRS workshop